First Timer Information

 What to Bring?

-We are thrilled that you will be attending your first NSA Conference in Scottsdale, Arizona!
+We are thrilled that you will be attending your first NSA Conference in Washington, DC!
 Following are some tips and suggestions to help you get ready for your first conference experience.

 Check out some of the photos and videos from previous conferences to get a glimpse of what kind of fun is in store!